aleen42/PersonalWiki/Programming/JavaScript/web_api/worker/worker.md

 };
 ```

-In the worker, we should define a `onmessage` function to capture messages from the main thread, then handle it before sending back:
+In the worker, we should define an `onmessage` function to capture messages from the main thread, then handle it before sending back:

 ```js
 onmessage = function (e) {